 Biological psychologists focus on the relationship between genetics, biological and physiological factors on human behavior and thought processes.
-Often this involves investigating and analyzing the differences between other species and human beings so, you are more likely to be carrying out animal studies in this field.
-If that makes you feel uncomfortable, this might not be the career for you.
+Often this involves investigating and analyzing the differences between other species and human beings, so you are more likely to be carrying out animal studies in this field.
+If that makes you uncomfortable, this might not be your career.

 Child Life Specialist

 A child life specialist usually works within the pediatric department of a hospital.
-This role is about helping children under 18 - and their families - manage the experience of being hospitalized, or having a chronic health condition.
-You can be involved at any stage, or all of them.
-This mean you could be helping a child and their family cope before, during, or after any treatment.
-This role is a mix of providing educational and emotional support so, you’ll need know about medical terminology and what’s involved in hospital procedures, as well as having basic counselling and great communication skills.
+This role is about helping children under 18 - and their families - manage the experience of being hospitalized or having a chronic health condition.
+You can be involved at any stage or all of them.
+This means you could be helping a child and their family cope before, during, or after any treatment.
+This role is a mix of providing educational and emotional support, so you’ll need to know about medical terminology and what’s involved in hospital procedures, as well as having basic counseling and great communication skills.

-Child psychologists are interested in the primary issues faced by children and adolescents, such as developmental milestones, educational and behavioral problems, social skills and emotional issues.
-With such a broad spectrum of issues, no day is likely to be the same.
+Child psychologists are interested in the primary issues children and adolescents face, such as developmental milestones, educational and behavioral problems, social skills, and emotional issues.
+No day will likely be the same with such a broad spectrum of issues.
 Typical activities will vary depending on your area of expertise and whether you are in private practice or not, but may include: